MarkusHave/chatapp/README.md

-# chatapp
+# Realtime chatapp

-Chatapp using Next.js, Nest.js and MongoDB
+Chatapp using Next.js, Nest.j, WebSockets and MongoDB

+## WORK IN PROGRESS